 More people are now living in apartments with less space, and there is a trend towards larger houses with smaller gardens.
 According to the BBC DVD “Supersized Earth”, more than half of us live in cities (2008), and in many cities there are large slum areas/shanty towns, where space is extremely limited.

 Stacked gardens and bag gardens are just a couple of ways of growing more food in less space.
 Various types of containers can be stacked above each other, in various arrangements, such as polystyrene foam boxes, plastic buckets and bottles, bag or sack gardens etc., to produce more food in less space.
 For more on bag gardens/sack gardens and keyhole gardens – visit www.sendacow.org.uk/, go to the bottom of the page, centre column.
 Also, the article “Sack Gardening”, by Simon Hart in Permaculture no 71 Spring 2012, pgs 30-33.
-See also the roof garden using hessian/burlap bags on the “Zai holes, roof garden, Circle gardens” page on this website.
+See also the roof garden using hessian/burlap bags on the “Zai holes, roof gardens, Circle gardens” page on this website.

 Normally a good quality potting mix would be used, but home-made compost is cheaper and will usually provide good results.
 Earthworm casts (higher in available nutrients than soil) can typically be found beneath leaves under trees and under grass mulch in moist spots.
 Casts can be collected (preferably from an area with fertile clay soil) and placed in the container as it is filled with potting mix or compost.
-The casts could be positioned and evenly spread at about half the depth of the potting mix in the container, and around the edge, where roots are likely to grow.
+The casts could be positioned and evenly spread at about half the depth of the potting mix in the container, and around the edge/sides of the container, where roots are likely to grow.
 The earthworm casts will increase fertility, and hold water.
 This is a cheap way of producing food that is highly nutritious.

 In his book “Earthworms in Australia”, David Murphy recommends up to “thirty per cent vermicast…which will provide sufficient nutrition to sustain healthy growth for up to six months”.